SignUpGenius.com Home

 Plan the Conference

-• Create a meeting schedule.
-Allow a reasonable amount of time for each conference.
+• Create a meeting schedule with a reasonable amount of time for each conference - remember to leave time for your lunch and breaks

-• Choose conference topics.
+• Choose topics to cover during the conference such as the student's strengths and growth areas.
 Prepare yourself by thinking about what information parents really should have.

 • Before conferences, make sure your files on the students are up to date.
 Also fill out a pre-conference sheet on each child.

 • Decide whether children will participate.
-Sometimes it is helpful to have children explain their work and set goals for their own future.
-Also tell the students what you will be discussing with their parents.
+Sometimes it is helpful to have older children explain their work and set goals for their own future.
+It may be helpful to have students fill out a student self-evaluation form because it can make them aware of the different topics you will be discussing with their parent.

 Communicate Prior to Meeting